jefftl/Capstone-Project-2024/README.md

         [same structure as train]
 ```

 if the model is not in this structure I have provided [split_dataset.ps1](https://github.com/jefftl/Capstone-Project-2024/blob/main/src/split-dataset.ps1) which allows the user to split the data set randomly creating the file structure needed.
 The user must also set the percentage split for training, validation and testing.
 Please see example of how to call the powershell script.
+The original data is preserved allowing mutiple splits to be made.

 ```powershell
 .\split-dataset.ps1 -sourceDir "images" -trainPercent 70 -valPercent 20 -testPercent 10